Pianos provide a great extracurricular activity for kids. Here, we’ve reviewed 7 things you should know before your child begins playing the piano.

 4. Buy a Flexible Stool/Bench to Go with the Piano

-Posture is one of the many essentials that contribute to the right attitude in playing the piano.
+One of the things you should know before your child begins playing the piano is posture.
+It is one of the many essentials that contribute to the right attitude in playing the piano.
 If your child is sitting in the correct stature, then the results are most likely to be good.
 Your child will be able to practice for long hours with the correct posture.
 All of this highly depends on the type of bench that your child uses.

 Of course, a more cushioned bench brings more comfort and concentration.
 But, what really matters is the height and the capability of its adjustment.